JuliaClimate/CDSAPI.jl/README.md

 # CDSAPI

-## First put your API key in src/c.json in the key value

 ## Example
+First copy your key and url found on copernicus into the file $HOME/.cdsapirc

 <br />
 include("CDSAPI.jl")
 <br />